 2009: Factory finally demolished.

 October 2010.
-Plans submitted for the building of a compost-making facility.
+Plans submitted for the building of a compost-making facility which were rejected.